recursivelymanan/Genedex/README.md

    npx expo start
    ```

 4. Install Expo Go on your phone to use the app (iOS or Android) and scan the QR code shown by the previous command.
+If you are having trouble connecting, try using `npx expo start -- --tunnel` instead.

+## Data Disclaimer

+Gene annotations provided by MyGene.info, maintained by The Scripps Research Institute.
+Data is provided as-is.

+## Contact

+Please feel free to report bugs and other issues with the app in this repository's issues.